Built for Better Retention

 Scenario-based exercises ensure participants practise applying their learning to real workplace situations, leading to improved skills transfer.

-Outcomes improve when learners are mentally present and participating fully
+Engagement Outcomes improve when learners are mentally present and participating fully.

 Long training sessions often leave people half-present and mentally juggling emails, meetings, and the work piling up while they're away.
 The 90 Minute Method™ protects focus by keeping sessions short, structured, and relevant.
 Learners stay fully engaged in the room because they know they'll be back at their desks before the day runs away from them.
 That space also gives time to reflect, apply, and embed what's been learned rather than rushing to fill the backlog of work.